vestby96/Bachelor-Env-v2.1/README.md

 - To add data to db_filt, the analyzer has to be ran
     - $python /code/update_db.py

-Now the app is running with the example XML-files, we created during development frontend on port 8080, and backend on port 8000
+The app is now running with the example XML-files, we created during development Access the frontend: localhost:8080
+Access the backend: localhost:8000